MDL user “seaa” posted a registry trick that makes the 8.1.1 update show up in Windows Update. Here’s how it works.

 Through Windows Update

-Update: people are reporting that Microsoft patched this registry hack, please try the direct links below.
+Update: people are reporting that Microsoft patched this registry hack.
+Additionally, all direct links on the Windows Update server were pulled too.

 It’s important to follow this order exactly!
 (Minor variations are possible, but just stick to this order, please)